hrithikgautham/portfolio/content/about.md

-If you have any queries please feel free to reach out to me on Twitter or shoot me an email - mail [at] hrithiktg [dot] in .
+If you have any queries please feel free to reach out to me on Twitter or shoot me an email - **hrithikgauthamtg@gmail.com** .